3SirVen/Import-cityGML/readme.md

 > basic means basic :)

+Currently requires Blender 4.2.0.
+It may work on lower versions, but this has not been tested.

 ## Installation

 1. Download repository as zip (through GitHub this can be done through the `Clone or download` > `Download ZIP` green button).